-- 1. the immediate withdrawal of Russian forces from all Ukrainian territories occupied since 2014 - 2.
-Ukrainian unions' calls for financial and practical aid from the UK to Ukraine - 3. a peaceful end to the conflict that secures the territorial integrity of Ukraine and the support and self-determination of the Ukrainian people - 4. the full restoration of labour rights in Ukraine and a socially-just reconstruction and re development programme that embeds collective bargaining and rejects deregulation and privatisation - 5.
-TUC work, and facilitation of affiliates' engagement, with the main Ukrainian trade union centres (FPU/KVPU) and acknowledges the Ukraine Solidarity Campaign.
+1. the immediate withdrawal of Russian forces from all Ukrainian territories occupied since 2014

+- 2. the continuation and increasing of moral, material, and military aid from the UK to Ukraine - 3. a peaceful end to the conflict that secures the territorial integrity of Ukraine and carries the support of the Ukrainian people - 4.
+Ukrainian unions' calls for the full restoration of labour rights in Ukraine and a socially just reconstruction programme that embeds collective bargaining and rejects deregulation and privatisation - 5.
+TUC facilitation of affiliates' engagement with the main Ukrainian trade union centres (the FPU and KVPU).